IanStorm/my-home-linux/README.md

-# my-home-raspi
+# My Home - Raspberry Pi 🥧

+Garage project for **private purposes**.
-Non-public configuration for all Raspberry Pi machines in my home.
+Centralizes and simplifies setup for Raspberry Pi machines in my home.